FreeRTOS/iot-reference-stm32u5/Getting_Started_Guide.md

 # Observe MQTT messages on the AWS IoT Core Console.

-Log in to [aws.amazon.com](aws.amazon.com) with the IAM User created earlier in this guide.
+Log in to [aws.amazon.com](console.aws.amazon.com) with the IAM User created earlier in this guide.

-Navigate to the **Iot Core** service using the search box at the top of the page.
+Navigate to the **IoT Core** service using the search box at the top of the page.

 Using the menu on the left side of the screen, select **Test**->**MQTT test client**